Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 What does it mean to sell a house as-is?

-Selling a house as is is pretty self-explanatory, but it comes with a few caveats.
-A house that sells as-is means that the seller typically isn’t willing to make any repairs or fix any issues that the home may have, and the home will sell in its current state.
-Now for the caveats:
+An as-is sale means that the seller typically isn’t willing to make any repairs or fix any issues that the home may have.
+In other words, the home will sell in its current state.
+This type of transaction is convenient for sellers who don’t have the time, funds, or desire to make improvements on their home.
+However, there are caveats:

 You still have to disclose issues: Listing your home as-is doesn’t mean you can wash your hands off the property and say “you get what you get” to potential buyers.
 Federal and state disclosure laws require sellers to disclose certain issues with a property.

-Typically, things like a leaky roof, the presence of asbestos, heating and cooling system issues, and setting or sinking foundations need to be listed on the seller’s disclosure.
+Typically, things like a leaky roof, the presence of asbestos, heating and cooling system issues, and settling or sinking foundations need to be listed on your as-is disclosures.
 In addition to federal requirements, each state may have specifics that sellers are required to list.

 You can pick what comes as-is: In some cases, a seller may not want to list the entire home as-is if the issues are isolated to certain areas, like the garage or pool area, or for certain elements, like a fireplace or broken appliances.
 If you go this route, a buyer could request repairs on areas not listed as as-is.